aion-systems-core/sealrun/CONTRIBUTING.md

 aion repro diff last prev
 ```

-The diff must not show unintended differences.

----

 ## Review expectations

 Reviewers will check:

-* deterministic behavior
+- deterministic behavior

-* absence of drift
+- absence of drift

-* clarity of execution changes
+- clarity of execution changes

----

 ## Scope

 Public-facing changes should:

-* use aion repro ... in examples
+- use `aion repro ...` in examples

-* avoid internal terminology
+- avoid internal terminology

-* remain consistent with README.md
+- remain consistent with README.md

----

 ## Releases

 Releases represent stable, reproducible states.
 Do not introduce nondeterminism before tagging a release.

+## License

+By contributing, you agree that your contributions are licensed under the MIT License.